Private First Class

 Pfc.
 Tsumaki was buried in the U. S. Military Cemetery in nearby Epinal, France.

-For his military service, Private First Class Kenichi Tsumaki was awarded the Silver Star Medal, Bronze Star Medal, Purple Heart Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Combat Infantryman Badge, and Distinguished Unit Badge.
+For his military service, Private First Class Kenichi Tsumaki was awarded the Silver Star Medal, Bronze Star Medal, Purple Heart Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 On February 7, 1945, Tsumaki was posthumously awarded the Silver Star by General Order No. 6, Headquarters 6th Army Group.
 The citation reads: